AFP/File / CHANDAN KHANNA

-The eighth installment of the blockbuster space saga topped the charts in North America for a second week, according to box office tracker Exhibitor Relations, pulling in $99 million from Friday through Monday to rack up total earnings of $395.6 million since it opened last weekend.
+The eighth installment of the blockbuster space saga topped the charts in North America for a second week, according to box office tracker Exhibitor Relations, pulling in $68.5 million to rack up total earnings of $365 million since it opened last weekend.

 Christmas week is traditionally a time when studios flood the screens with new releases, and the Star Wars epic was trailed by three new films.

-In second place was the Dwayne Johnson family adventure "Jumanji: Welcome to the Jungle" which made $55.4 million for Sony over the same four-day period.
+In second place was the Dwayne Johnson family adventure "Jumanji: Welcome to the Jungle" which made $34 million for Sony.

 That was followed by "The Greatest Showman," a musical in which Hugh Jackman plays the legendary circus impresario PT Barnum.
-That earned $14 million.
+That earned $8.6 million over the three-day weekend period.

 Animated feature "Ferdinand," the story of a pacifist bull forced to face down the greatest bullfighter in the world, was fifth.
-It netted four-day receipts of $9.6 million in the United States and Canada in its second week.
+It netted weekend receipts of $7 million in the United States and Canada in its second week.